-It is said that more people are afraid of public speaking than dying, probably because you only die once.
+It is said that more people are afraid of public speaking than dying.
+Probably because you only die once.
 But public speaking is something you must face any time you are in public.
-More accurately it’s not the “public” that drives you nuts, it’s the private time you spend with your little voice — those minutes, hours or months prior to ‘public’ speaking.
+More accurately, it is not the “public” that drives you nuts, it is the private time you spend with your little voice — those minutes, hours or months prior to ‘public’ speaking.
 It can be terrifying or flat-out life limiting.
 It was for me.

 In my five and a half years of college, I knew I would have to face speech class.
 It was a requirement for my degree.
 When I learned this, all hell broke loose in my mind and I began the art of denial-avoidance.
-I avoided singing up for speech class for the first, second, third, and fourth years of college.
-I met with an advisor to review my needs for graduation and she pointed out the missing class just prior to my final year.
+I avoided signing up for speech class for the first, second, third, and fourth years of college.
+I met with an adviser to review my needs for graduation and she pointed out the missing class just prior to my final year.
 I was at a crossroads.
-I went back to my apartment and tried to figure out how I could possibly get around this and I thought, “perhaps graduation isn’t that important.”
-But I had too many years already invested and decided that IF I were to take speech, I would take it during summer school 400 miles away from the college I attended to be sure I didn’t know a soul.
+I went back to my apartment and tried to figure out how I could possibly get around this and I thought, “perhaps graduation is not actually that important.”
+But I had too many years already invested, and decided that IF I were to take speech, I would take it during summer school, 400 miles away from the college I attended to be sure that I would not know a soul.

 And so I went — with pounding heart.
 The first speech in class was to describe something…anything.
 I spent hours practicing, trying to memorize what I was going to say.
 And I did.
 All five minutes of it.
 It was my turn and my throat felt like I was being choked and I was on the verge of a heart attack.
 After starting, my lack of presence created a gap of consciousness where I forgot all memorization.
 I stood there for what felt like thirty minutes of being naked with nothing to say.
 But I stayed standing and I was somehow still alive.

 So I started talking in this out-of-body moment and then began to re-enter my body as I heard myself saying things that actually made some sense.
-I didn’t know quite where it was coming from and I felt as if I was listening to myself.
+I did not know quite where it was coming from and I felt as if I was listening to myself.
 I kept at it and realized I wasn’t dying and that people weren’t laughing at my nakedness.
-By the time I finished my five minutes I felt like I had recovered at least a loincloth.
+By the time I finished my five minutes, I felt like I had recovered at least a loincloth.
 I got an “A” on that presentation and it was the last time I relied on a script or memorization.
-A lot happened for me during that class but I NEVER overcame any fear.
-I can’t say it got one bit easier.
-But I realized that even as ridiculously nervous as I was it was possible to be nervous and good at the same time.
+A lot happened for me during that class, but I NEVER overcame any fear.
+I can’t say that it got one bit easier.
+But I realized that even as ridiculously nervous as I was, it was possible to be nervous and good at the same time.

 Don’t let ‘em see you sweat